Name: AGRICULTURAL DIAGNOSTIC AND CHEMISTRY

 Assessment activities (final assessment system)

 The final exam will consist of two parts, corresponding each to one of partial exams of the course.
+In addition, additional parts will be included for those students who fail or not deliver the lab report, critical commentary and the water and/or soil report.

 3